mohd2sh/CleanArchitecture-DDD-CQRS/docs/index.md

 ## Give it a Star

-If this template helped you or your team, please consider giving it a star on [GitHub](https://github.com/mohd2sh/CleanArchitecture-DDD-CQRS)!
+If this application helped you or your team, please consider giving it a star on [GitHub](https://github.com/mohd2sh/CleanArchitecture-DDD-CQRS)!
 It helps others discover this project and motivates continued development.

 ---